 UC San Diego Medical Center in Hillcrest, there are five traditional teaching teams and one non-teach team.
 Teaching teams are capped at 16 patients to optimize learning.
-There are short, medium and long teams assigned each day to alternate admissions on a shift day-time basis.
+Teams alternate admitting days, and the nonteach attending holds the admission pager during rounds so teams may round uninterrupted.
 In the evening, a night team consisting of one resident and one intern take over admissions with a cap of eight patients, and share admissions with the nocturnist on call.
 A separate night float intern cross-covers on the established patients in the hospital.
 These new night-time admissions are then distributed to the day teams in the morning in a thorough, safe hand-off process.

 The VA Medical Center functions similarly to Hillcrest wards but has four teaching teams that also alternate admissions on a shift day-time basis.
 In the evening, a night float intern covers established patients, and a resident and intern admitting team cover nocturnal admission.
 At both inpatient ward locations, there is always an in-house hospitalist attending and ER attending for immediate supervision and back-up.

 At UC San Diego Medical Center in Hillcrest, the MICU service is well staffed with multiple residents and interns.
-Twenty-four hour call is every fourth night.
+Twenty-four hour call is approximately every 5-7 nights for residents and 3 times per month for interns.
 Owing to the nature of intensive care, the ICU team admits 24 hours a day with 24/7 dedicated fellow and attending back up.

 Sulpizio Cardiovascular Center at UC San Diego Health, located in La Jolla near the VA Medical Center, contains impressive state-of–the art technology, facilities and world-renowned faculty.
 Opened in August 2011, the Sulpizio Cardiovascular Center was San Diego County's first dedicated cardiovascular center.
-The facility unites leaders in cardiovascular medicine, cardiothoracic surgery, pulmonary vascular medicine, vascular surgery, cardiovascular imaging and cardiovascular research to battle heart disease and stroke.
+The facility unites leaders in cardiovascular medicine, cardiothoracic surgery, pulmonary vascular medicine, vascular surgery, cardiovascular imaging and cardiovascular research.

 Sulpizio Cardiovascular Center offers a unique cardiology inpatient experience for house officers.
 The house officer team consists of primarily cardiology patients who are inpatient ward level of care (usually on telemetry) with a limit of two to four additional patients in the critical care unit (i.e., acute STEMI).
 This offers an enriched experience in cardiology, seeing patients in different stages of acuity.
 In addition, there are electives available in both inpatient and outpatient congestive heart failure and cardiomyopathy led by world-renowned specialists at Sulpizio Cardiovascular Center, which offer additional depth of training in cardiology.